smithjjoseph/karaoke-cataloguer/README.md

 ![Main Sample Image Missing!](./assets/main.png "Main Sample Image")

+Note: It is a known issue that using multiple CTk instances creates some rubbish output in the terminal - this does not affect usage of the GUI

 ## input.py
 A GUI for inputting CD titles and tracks into the karaoke database